pashacraydon/pashacraydon.github.io/_posts/2017-11-10-mount-shasta-in-a-day.markdown

 <p style="clear:both;"></p>

 It was about 5pm when we reached the final plateau closest to the summit.
-Reaching this area I was immediately hit by a wave of sensations.
+I was immediately hit by a wave of sensations.
 First, there was a very pungent sulfur smell in the air from volcanic springs that came out of the mountain.
 This reminded me that this was still an active volcanic area.
 Second, the air must have been much thinner here because the altitude had a much stronger affect on me.
-I felt more light headed and had a brief moment of panic as I stopped and considered turning back.
-I decided I felt well enough to push to the summit but continued very slowly.
+I felt more light headed and I had a brief moment of panic as I stopped and considered turning back.
+I decided I felt well enough to push to the summit but I continued very slowly.

 <img src="/css/images/shasta/shasta.jpg" />